Skip to main content

 mlyn 1939 2a

-At the beginning of the 20th century, in 1901, the mill was inherited by the sons of the owner, Paul and Adolf Gramberg.
-The Grodzki Mill once again increased productivity, and was now the largest and most modern mill in East Prussia.
-The Reszel flour reached Kaliningrad, Rotterdam, the Ruhr, Westphalia, Rhineland, Baden and Wittenberg.
+At the very beginning of the 20th century, in 1901, the mill was inherited by the sons of the owner, Paul and Adolf Gramberg.
+Grodzki Mill once again increased its efficiency and became the largest and most modern mill in East Prussia.
+Flour from Reszel reached Kaliningrad, Rotterdam, the Ruhr Valley, Westphalia, Rhineland, Baden, and Württemberg.

-The beginning of the 1930s was a global crisis in almost every industry.
-It started on Wall Street, but quickly affected the food industry as well as the entire trade in general.
-The mill, however, worked continuously, and even recorded an increase in production – until the next fire in 1940.
-Reconstruction in wartime conditions was no longer as easy as before, and the plant suffered significant losses.
+The beginning of the 1930s brought a global crisis that affected almost every industry.
+It began on Wall Street but quickly spread to the food industry and to trade worldwide.
+However, the mill continued to operate steadily and even recorded an increase in production — until another fire in 1940.
+Rebuilding under wartime conditions was no longer as easy as before, and the mill suffered significant losses.

 4